CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ### Overview

-In this exercise, you will explore the Microsoft Defender for Cloud Dashboard features overview.
+In this exercise, you will explore the Microsoft Defender for Cloud Dashboard feature overview.

-You will be performing the following activities to achieve the goal.
+You will be performing the following activities to achieve the goal:

 * Overview of Microsoft Defender for Cloud dashboard features **Secure Posture and Regulatory Compliance and Microsoft Defender for Cloud**.
 * Exploring Security Controls and Recommendations